-You cannot really rely on newspapers articles.
-Recently, it featured the confessions of repenting organized crime members, i.e. the distort truth for their own interests.
+You cannot really rely on newspaper articles.
+Recently, it featured the confessions of repenting organized crime members, i.e. the distorted truth for their own interests.
 The police distorted the figures to get credit and money from the Federal Government.

 The structure of organized crime is that of a bureaucratic and corporate model.
 It looks like a company organic line, with a complex hierarchy and a division of labor.

 The difference between organized crime and any corporation is that you cannot use written support: it relies on secrecy and personal networks.

 Organized crime before prohibition

 The first gangs appeared in the mid 19th century in big cities, in ethnic districts.
-These gangs were born out of one major contradiction in the United States: opportunity for all and equality for all – and real practice of this combination (the discrimination against foreigners: Jews, Catholics, Russians, Polish…)
+These gangs were born out of one major contradiction in the United States: the opportunity for all and equality for all – and real practice of this combination (the discrimination against foreigners: Jews, Catholics, Russians, Polish…)

 The West was usually not an option in 1890 for it was closed.
 Eastern cities like Chicago were cities where ghettos had formed.

-There were different levels: the federal level, the city level and the county level.
+There were different levels: the federal level, the city level, and the county level.
 Each level has a strong degree of independence.
 One county could decide to stay dry (without alcohol) where another would be wet.

 Police forces in the 1920’s

 Almost no state police at the time.
-The Federal agencies were weak until the 1930’s.
+The Federal agencies were weak until the 1930s.
 The police jobs were distributed this way: if you were given a job by a Democrat party, you would vote Democrat and influence other people to vote as such.

 Pre-Prohibition Organized Crime

 Since the end of the Civil War, American capitalism gave rise to monopoly capitalism, through horizontal integration (the bigger ones buy smaller ones and merge) and vertical integration (one company controlling several parts of a business: manufacturing or raw materials, distribution, selling…).

 Hollywood used the practice called “blind booking” (or “block booking”) to be sure to control the distribution of their films.
 If a distributor wanted one film, it had to buy the whole stock.
 This gave rise to the Anti-Trust Act to prevent complete monopoly.

 The Prohibition: struggle for a definition of America

-The Prohibition was initiated by nativistic desires.
+Prohibition was initiated by nativistic desires.
 We could define nativism as:

 - a reaction to the changing patterns of immigration.